VandanaJn/ng12-cancer-risk-assessor/README.md

 - Python **3.10+** (tested on 3.11/3.13)
 - Virtualenv recommended
 - Google GenAI API access (Gemini)
+- Create a gcp project and enable vertex AI, and add it to billing
 ---

 ## 🔐 Environment Variables